Gunna Says Everyone’s Been “Misled” About Snitching Allegations

 “I definitely feel like everybody’s been misled,” Gunna added.
 “And like, you know, when you’re being misled, you got a choice to follow or make your own decisions.
 And that’s what is being shown right now.
 You’re being a follower or you’re being neutral to be like, ‘I don’t know what their business is or what they really got goin’ on.'”

-Regardless of how his fellow Hip-Hop peers and fans might feel about his current street status, Gunna went on to release his first post-prison album, A Gift & A Curse in 2023 which further divided fans as many loved the album while others refused to listen to it based off principal.
-Still, the album went on to debut at number 3 on Billboard’s Top 200 chart and garnered more than 100 million streams for records off the album.
+Regardless of how his fellow Hip-Hop peers and fans might feel about his current street status, Gunna went on to release his first post-prison album, a Gift & a Curse in 2023 which further divided fans as many loved the album while others refused to listen to it based off principal.
+Still, the album went on to debut at No. 3 on Billboard’s Top 200 chart and garnered more than 100 million streams for records off the album.

 What do y’all think about Gunna saying people have been “misled” about his plea deal?
 Let us know in the comments section below.